manisnesan/fastclean/README.md

 - Targeted Pseudo Labeling : Noisy Samples identified with high confidence can be reused with their predictions as pseudolabels (Confident Errors).

-- Integrating cleanlab with fasti Interpretation module[4] for reviewing the noisy labels present in train, valid and test.
+- Integrating cleanlab with fastai Interpretation module[4](https://docs.fast.ai/interpret.html) for reviewing the noisy labels present in train, valid and test.

 ## Takeaways